Time: < 1 minute

 Become a member of NU’s global community.

-Home » Programs » Doctor of Clinical Psychology (PsyD) Program (California)
+Home » Programs » Doctor of Psychology (PsyD) in Clinical Psychology Program (California)

 Make a Positive Impact on the Mental Wellness of Diverse Communities.

-The Doctor of Psychology (PsyD) (California) at National University’s JFK School of Psychology and Social Sciences prepares you to make an impact in the lives of those in need.
-Our program provides the highest level of training in the field of clinical psychology, equipping you with the necessary tools to serve communities in vital roles such as clinician, program administrator, evaluator, consultant, educator, and scholar.
+The Doctor of Psychology (PsyD) in Clinical Psychology Program (California) at National University’s JFK School of Psychology and Social Sciences prepares you to make an impact in the lives of those in need.
+Our Program provides the highest level of training in the field of clinical psychology, equipping you with the necessary tools to serve communities in vital roles such as clinician, program administrator, evaluator, consultant, educator, and scholar.

-The PsyD program’s mission is to train practitioner-scholars who will provide comprehensive and culturally sensitive services to a variety of communities.
+The PsyD Program’s mission is to train practitioner-scholars who will provide comprehensive and culturally sensitive services to a variety of communities.
 This mission is embraced by our diverse faculty, staff, and student community.
 Our particular focus on multicultural and diversity competence sets us apart from other PsyD programs.
-Though NU’s program is delivered on-site, in-person at the Pleasant Hill campus, upon completion, students are eligible to sit for the national licensing exam in professional psychology.
+Though NU’s Program is delivered in-person, in-person at the Pleasant Hill campus, upon completion, students are eligible to sit for the national licensing exam in professional psychology.

 While attention to culture and context are woven through every course, students may also choose to complete specialized coursework in one of several concentration areas, such as forensic/correctional psychology, neuropsychology, or integrated health psychology.
-Students must reside in Northern California, as this program is normally delivered in person, on-site, in Pleasant Hill, California.
-The program accepts applications through the PSYCAS portal from November through August.
-Students may only be admitted to the program once a year, in Fall Quarter.
+NU’s program operates on a traditional academic quarter system, and all classes are held in person at the JFK SOPSS campus in Pleasant Hill, CA. Students must reside in Northern California, as this Program is normally delivered in person, on-site, at the Pleasant Hill campus.

 Doctor of Psychology Program — Academic Plan for Students Matriculating in Fall 2023 and Beyond